 Investment-grade and high-yield credit spreads are trading below their prior 10-year average as investor demand remains strong.
 Although we acknowledge the potential for substantial spread tightening this year is limited, the additional yield compensation over U.S. government securities is notable.

 Corporate fundamentals will likely continue to improve this year, coinciding with economic growth and increasing corporate profits.
 According to the Fed’s projections, the U.S. economy will grow at 4.0% this year, well above the trend.

 Increasing revenues and cash flows will support already healthy corporate balance sheets and liquidity positions.
 Corporate leverage improved last year as many companies focused on paying down debt, while others refinanced into longer-dated maturities at attractive rates.
 Default rates were below average in 2021 and expected to trend even lower this year, according to Moody’s Investors Service.

 We believe fundamentally sound corporate balance sheets, and above-average growth expectations justify current valuations and the potential for credit spreads to grind tighter this year.
-BMT taxable strategies will continue to favor investment-grade credit over U.S. government securities this year, as well as more modest exposure to high yield, bank loans, and emerging market debt.
+Bryn Mawr Trust taxable strategies will continue to favor investment-grade credit over U.S. government securities this year, as well as more modest exposure to high yield, bank loans, and emerging market debt.

 Healthy Issuer Fundamentals Drive Strong Municipal Demand